 IMPROVEMENTS IN STRENGTH, FLEXIBILITY AND TECHNIQUE

-Squatting everyday will also improve both your flexibility and technique.
-If you don’t already squat below parallel you should be doing so soon, and you’ll find that even though you squat everyday, your legs will recover fast and you’ll be less likely to get injured.
+Daily squatting will also improve both your flexibility and technique.
+If you don’t already squat below parallel you should be doing so soon, and you’ll find that even though you squat every day, your legs will recover fast and you’ll be less likely to get injured.

 WHY YOU SHOULD TRY SQUATTING EVERY SESSION